femfataal/mdm-art-repo/journal.md

 ## entry 15/10 ##

 Still going and need to deliver something tonight.
 Morbly is pretty much done.
 Estate needs major touchup and then I want to make the smoking skeleton sketch.
 Let's see how far I can get.

+14:48 added more filters, this is getting better.
+Estate is still a mess

 ## entry 6/10 ##